 They are rich in calcium and helps in milk supply.

-It is an tradional north inidan energising food.
-These are prepared with mix of dry fruits, which helps in lactating.
+It is a traditional North Indian energizing food.
+These are prepared with a mix of dry fruits, which helps in lactating.
 They are often taken with milk.

 Panjiri generates heat inside body that helps in getting rid of impure blood after delivery and thus helps in clearing uterus naturally.